stefan-schubert-sbb/link-deps/README.md

 When the relative path can be found, the library at this path will be re-built and re-installed into this project, if the source files have been changed during `prepare`.

 The normal `my-cool-library` dependency will be defaulted to, for those that don't have a local checkout of `my-cool-library`, and to resolve transitive dependencies.

-An example setup, where examples project are linked to their hosting library, can be found [here](https://github.com/mobxjs/mst-gql/pull/40/commits/4d2c0858f8c44a562c0244466b56f79b0ed7591b).

 # Why